sassoftware/viya4-deployment/docs/CONFIG-VARS.md

 Contour is an open source ingress controller that provides dynamic configuration updates.
 Contour support is available starting with the 2026.02 cadence release.

 When `V4_CFG_MULTI_ZONE_ENABLED` is `true` and `V4_CFG_MULTI_ZONE_CONTOUR_ENABLED` is `true` (the default), DaC automatically configures the Contour controller Deployment for multi-zone high availability by setting `replicaCount` to the detected zone count (minimum `2`), adding `topologySpreadConstraints` across `topology.kubernetes.io/zone` and `kubernetes.io/hostname`, and adding preferred pod anti-affinity.
-The Envoy component runs as a DaemonSet and includes a default toleration for `workload.sas.com/class:NoSchedule`, allowing it to run on DaC-managed node classes across zones.
+Envoy defaults to a DaemonSet and includes a default toleration for `workload.sas.com/class:NoSchedule`, allowing it to run on DaC-managed node classes across zones.
+If `V4_CFG_CONTOUR_ENVOY_KIND` is set to `deployment`, Envoy uses the requested replica count instead; the automatic multi-zone sizing in this section still applies only to the Contour controller.

 **For detailed information about Contour deployment scenarios, configuration options, and integration with SAS Viya platform, see [Contour Documentation](user/Contour.md).**